Nick-Sigua/Election_Analytics_Sigua/Third_Blog_Polls.md

 * **A strong relationship.** The graphs indicate that a candidate's average support in the polls has historically been highly related to their respective popular vote shares.
 This is evident based on the generally linear and relativley narrow spread of the data points for both the incumbent and challenger graphs.

 * **Higher incumbent accuracy.** While both graphs present strong and linear relationships for the variables in question, it is also clear that the relationship between a candidate's average support and their popular vote share is stronger for incumbent candidates than non-incumbent candidates.
 Such can be seen by the data points in the incumbent graph falling closer to a one-for-one diagonal line between the x-axis and y-axis than the non-incumbent graph.
-While there might be multiple reasons for this discrepancy, I will note incumbents are generally favored in elections.
-Thus, there are fewer instances, and therefore less data, for challengers with average support in the polls greater than 50 percent.

 **The Variation in Pollster Quality**